tanem/shelljs-plugin-authors/README.md

 // Default sort is author alphabetic. shell.authors().to('AUTHORS')

-// You can also sort the list by number of commits per author. shell.authors('-n').to('AUTHORS')
+// You can also sort by number of commits per author. shell.authors('-n').to('AUTHORS')
 ```